-Begin the Fourth of July with a pancake breakfast on Town Square from 7 to 10:30 a.m.
-Presented annually by the Jackson Hole Lions Club, tickets cost $10 for adults and $5 for kids; kids under age 4 are free.
+Begin the third and Fourth of July with a pancake breakfast on Town Square from 8 to 10:30 a.m.
+Presented annually by the Jackson Hole Lions Club, tickets cost $13 for kids age 8 to adults and $6 for kids 4 to 7; kids under age 4 are free.

 Fourth of July Parade

-The Jackson Hole Fourth of July patriotic parade steps off at 10:30 a.m.
-Starting at Teton County Fairgrounds, the route travels down Snow King Avenue to Glenwood, turning onto Broadway in Town Square and ending on Willow Street.
+The Jackson Hole Fourth of July patriotic parade steps off at 10 a.m.
+Starting at the Teton County Fairgrounds, the route travels down Snow King Avenue to Glenwood, turning onto Broadway in Town Square and ending on Willow Street around noon.
 Music, horses, clowns, roller skates and classic cars will be among the ranks.
 Be sure and grab a space along the parade route early!
-The Jackson Hole Chamber of Commerce and the Howdy Pardners Ambassador Club present the parade annually.
+The Jackson Hole Chamber of Commerce presents the parade annually.